tsuru/tsuru/docs/config.rst

 queue configuration
 -------------------

 tsuru uses a work queue for asynchronous tasks.

+tsuru supports both ``redis`` and ``beanstalkd`` as queue backends.
+However, using ``beanstalkd`` is *deprecated* as of 0.5.0.
+The log live streaming feature "tsuru log -f" will not work if using ``beanstalkd``.

+For compatibility and historical reasons the default queue is `beanstalkd
-By default it will use `beanstalkd <http://kr.github.com/beanstalkd>`_.
-You can customize the used queue, and settings related to the queue (like the address where beanstalkd is listening).
+<http://kr.github.com/beanstalkd>`_.
+You can customize the used queue, and
+settings related to the queue (like the address where the server is listening).

-Besides beanstalkd, tsuru also supports Redis as a working queue.
-In order to use Redis, tsuru administrators must set ``queue`` to ``redis``.

 Creating a new queue provider is as easy as implementing `an interface
 <http://godoc.org/github.com/tsuru/tsuru/queue#Q>`_.